mahmoodlab/CLAM/docs/README.md

 ***How does CLAM work?** Clustering-constrained Attention Multiple Instance Learning (CLAM) is a deep-learning-based weakly-supervised method that uses attention-based learning to automatically identify sub-regions of high diagnostic value in order to accurately classify the whole slide, while also utilizing instance-level clustering over the representative regions identified to constrain and refine the feature space.*

+© [Mahmood Lab](http://www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 ## Pre-requisites:
 * Linux (Tested on Ubuntu 18.04)
 * NVIDIA GPU (Tested on Nvidia GeForce RTX 2080 Ti x 12 on local workstations, and Nvidia P100, K80 GPUs on Google Cloud)